 After a period of mentoring on scientific diving and photo-quadrat techniques, Gwendaline Provenzani undertook a monitoring in the three areas with different protection level, supported by biotic indices analysis on nektonic and benthonic species.
 These data will be part of a large database that will provide support for the creation of a model to evaluate changes, positive or negative, in the MPA ecological status.

-NON-INDIGENOUS SPECIES MONITORING
+NON-INDIGENOUS SPECIES MONITORING AND SURVEILLANCE

 Located in the centre of the Mediterranean Sea, Italy, and in particular Sicily, represents an incredible hotspot for non-indigenous species introduced from the Suez canal or simply migrated from a side to the other of the Mediterranean Sea encouraged by global warming and supported by growing economy.
 Being highly competitive, invasive species threaten the abundance or distribution of native species, with severe effects on local biodiversity and ecological balances.